-Since completing my PhD, I have co-edited The Screening Room, an experimental ethnographic film series hosted on the Society for Cultural Anthropology’s Visual and New Media Review and coordinated forums and panels on visual anthropology.
+From 2019-2021, I co-edited The Screening Room, an experimental ethnographic film series hosted on the Society for Cultural Anthropology’s Visual and New Media Review.

 Here are some of the visual projects I’ve been working on:

 Society for Cultural Anthropology, Visual and New Media Review, 2019-present